IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 When a developer wants to analyze the Wazi deploy deployment process and the content of the target deployment environment, the pipeline can be triggered manually.

 It covers the followings steps:
-* Query - Refreshes Wazi deploy index and query it using wazideploy-evidence command
+* Query - Refreshes Wazi deploy index and query the index using wazideploy-evidence command.
+It is then published into the location stored under variable `reportFile`